H Foundation - Goombay Bash

-an all-volunteer group founded by businesspeople in and near west suburban LaGrange, Ill., has grossed more than $4 million, of which $3.5 million has provided seed money for the Lurie Cancer Center, which in turn has leveraged about $30 million in a wide variety of grants – all for basic research.
+For nearly fifteen years, The H Foundation a non-profit organization founded by businesspeople in and near west suburban LaGrange, Ill., has grossed more than $5 million, of which $3.3 million has provided seed money for the Lurie Cancer Center, which in turn has leveraged $35 million in a wide variety of grants – all for basic science research.

-Proceeds from the H Foundation's wildly successful Goombay Bash — A Caribbean Festival to Find a Cure for Cancer — provide the majority of its philanthropic funds.
+Proceeds from The H Foundation's wildly successful Goombay Bash — A Caribbean Festival to Find a Cure for Cancer — provide the majority of its philanthropic funds.

-In recognition of the extraordinary commitment of the H Foundation board, the Lurie Cancer Center's annual basic science symposium is now named the "H Foundation Annual Basic Science Symposium."
-By furthering laboratory-based research, the Foundation has allowed physician-scientists at the Lurie Cancer Center to pursue unique ideas and collect the initial data that ultimately results in their ability to compete successfully for larger, external grants from the National Institute of Health (NIH) and other agencies.
+In recognition of the extraordinary commitment of the H Foundation board, the Lurie Cancer Center's basic science symposium is now named the "H Foundation Annual Basic Science Symposium."
+The H Foundation's fundraising support has led to many innovative and successful projects in the area of cancer research.
+By furthering laboratory-based research, the H Foundation has allowed physician-scientists at the Lurie Cancer Center to pursue unique ideas and collect the initial data that ultimately results in their ability to compete successfully for larger, external grants from the National Institute of Health (NIH) and other agencies.

 The cumulative accomplishments made possible by support from the H Foundation serve as a tremendous testament to the importance of private funding for basic science research at the Lurie Cancer Center.
 With these laboratory discoveries, researchers across Northwestern University strive to translate new findings into improved clinical treatments and cures for cancer patients everywhere.